 Clark Mountain Summit Views

 I thought we’d spend a long time in the snow.
 But we only needed to be on it for a short while.
-Soon, we had reached the summit block.
-Then from there, it was an easy class 3 scramble up to the top.
+Soon, we reached the summit block.
+Then, it was an easy class 3 scramble up to the top.

 Even with two dogs, the climb was quite manageable.
 We enjoyed an extended visit on top to soak in the views, including Glacier Peak.
 It felt surreal to see it since I was just there over Labor Day weekend!